chaiNNer-org/chaiNNer-rs/README.md

 ### Structure

-This project consists of 4 crates:
+This project consists of multiple crates:

 - `bindings` - Python bindings for the other crates.
 - `image-core` - The core interfaces used by the other crates.